Employee Performance Goals

 Monitor Throughout Year

-Although on performance goals typically happens at the beginning of the year and at the end of the year (annual process), is more successful when goals are monitored throughout the year.
+Although attention on performance goals typically happens at the beginning of the year and at the end of the year (annual evaluation process), goal setting is more successful when goals are monitored throughout the year.
 Therefore, employee and supervisors should periodically review and discuss the status of goals and make adjustments to remain on track toward completion.

 Reward Employees